"I believe that banking

 their spending below what they have earned.
 When a bank lends

-money it enables a borrower to spend more money than they have
+that money, it enables a borrower to spend more money than they have

 earned.
 If new bank lending is equal to loan repayments, then the